 It's been a good year for thrash metal but it hasn't been a great one, with a lot of the big names releasing albums that are worthy but not outstanding.
 Annihilator still have the edge for me thus far in 2020 and I've never been a particularly big Annihilator fan.
 So I've been wandering virtually around the globe looking for more good stuff in the hope of finding great stuff.
-I expect to be looking all year but here's another good album from Sevastopol in the Ukraine, courtesy of Alligator.
+I expect to be looking all year but here's another good album from Sevastopol in the Ukraine (or is it Russia now?), courtesy of Alligator.

 Instrumentally, they're excellent, and they stay that way during long intros on many of these tracks.
 A Chisel, which opens the album, runs on for a full minute and a half before vocals show up and the song only lasts a couple of minutes longer.
 The intro for Dying For takes a full minute of the three and half that the song runs.
 And these are far from acoustic intros intended to set a mood, they feature the whole band riffing away at full pelt.
 Ditch the long intro and you get songs like So Fear is Born, which is a blitzkrieg at under two minutes in the vein of Destruction.